Typical APCP-4 Educational Program

 Laboratory Management (1 month)

-Annual Spring Course: Every year a required lecture-based course in a different CP discipline is given on a 4-year cycle of Blood Bank, Clinical Chemistry, Clinical Microbiology, and Hematopathology.
+Annual Spring Course: Every year a required lecture-based course in a different CP discipline is given on a 4-year cycle, including Blood Bank, Clinical Chemistry, Clinical Microbiology, Hematopathology, and Molecular Pathology.

 Sequence of Rotations:

 The 1-month Laboratory Management course occurs in February of PGY-4.
 The remainder of the schedule is flexible within the constraints of residents needing to complete the requirements to be eligible for board certification and service responsibilities.
-Longitudinal educational activities include numerous teaching and patient care conferences, journal club, and instruction in medical informatics.
+Longitudinal educational activities include numerous teaching and patient care conferences, and journal club.

-Call duties are divided among all residents and occur on average one 24-hour period in 20.
+Call duties are divided among PGY 2-4 residents.
 Night call is taken from home.